-The purpose of this amendment is to determine if the current and proposed zones along with their allocations, commercial trip limits, and other regulations are necessary and appropriate and provide the greatest benefit to the coastal migratory pelagic fishery.
+The purpose of this amendment is to determine if the current and proposed commercial trip limits other regulations are necessary and appropriate and provide the greatest benefit to the coastal migratory pelagic fishery.

 Need for Action

 The need for the proposed actions is to achieve optimum yield while ensuring regulations are fair and equitable and fishery resources are utilized efficiently.